-Fall is the perfect time to introduce seasonal hands-on activities that support learning new math concepts.
+Fall is the perfect time to introduce season-inspired hands-on activities that support learning new math concepts.
 For inspiration, look no further than your local pumpkin patch.
-Kids will love these ten fun pumpkin math activities that explore the concepts of measurement, counting, operations, shapes, graphing and more!
+Kids will love these fun pumpkin math activities that explore the concepts of measurement, counting, operations, shapes, graphing, and more!

 1. How Many Seeds in a Pumpkin?